abd-elrahman-mohamed-anter/docker-4/README.md

 docker compose up -d

 ## with replica
 docker compose -f docker-compose-replica.yml up -d --scale spring-app=4

 ## then
-Access the app at: http://localhost:8080
+Access the app at: http://localhost:8080 for using nginx as loadbalancer for the 4 replicas